KatherineMichel/setting-up-an-open-source-project/README.md

 ## ISSUE_TEMPLATE.md and PULL_REQUEST_TEMPLATE.md

 When an issues or pull request template is added to a repository, the template contents will automatically populate in the issue or pull request form body.
+These templates can be stored in the root or a hidden directory named .github.

 * [GitHub Issue and Pull Request Templates](https://github.com/blog/2111-issue-and-pull-request-templates)
 * [Creating an Issue Template for Your Repository](https://help.github.com/articles/creating-an-issue-template-for-your-repository)